connectrpc/grpchealth-go/README.md

     // reference userv1.UserServiceName and groupv1.GroupServiceName.
   )
   mux.Handle(grpchealth.NewHandler(checker))
-  http.ListenAndServeTLS(":8081", "server.crt", "server.key", mux)
+  // If you don't need to support HTTP/2 without TLS (h2c), you can drop
+  // x/net/http2 and use http.ListenAndServeTLS instead.
+  http.ListenAndServe(
+    ":8080",
+    h2c.NewHandler(mux, &http2.Server{}),
+  )
 }
 ```

 ## Status

-Like [Connect][] itself, `connect-grpchealth-go` is in _beta_.
-We plan to tag a
+Like [`connect-go`][connect], `connect-grpchealth-go` is a release
+candidate.
+We plan to tag further release candidates as necessary and a stable
-release candidate in July 2022 and stable v1 soon after the Go 1.19 release.
+v1 soon after the Go 1.19 release.

 ## Support and Versioning